Key Takeaways

 Some policies make payout contingent on specific conditions:

-If employees fail to meet stated conditions, the employer may rightfully withhold payout—but only if those conditions were clearly communicated in advance.
+If employees fail to meet stated conditions, the employer may be able to withhold payout, but the conditions should have been clearly communicated in advance and applied consistently.

 The Silence Question: Who Wins?